 That is why staff are now being sought for EUSPA in Prague throughout the EU.
 “We expect our capital to be the center of the EU space industry,” said Karel Dobes, a representative of the Czech government.

 The Czech Republic is well positioned to become the new European Space Headquarters: after the United States and the Soviet Union, Czechoslovakia, of which the Czech Republic was a part from 1918 to 1992, was the third country in the world to send its citizens into space.
 It was a military pilot Vladimir Remek, who in 1978, together with Alexei Gubarev, flew on the Soviet spacecraft Soyuz-28.
-Remek, a Member of Parliament from 2004 to 2013, personally advocated that the GSA be based in Prague.
+Remek, a Member of Parliament from 2004 to 2013, personally advocated the placement of the GSA in Prague.

 60 space industry companies

 Also as early as 1978, Czechoslovakia built its artificial satellite Magion 1 and sent it into orbit.
 In 2019, the last Czech satellite, Lucky-7, was launched.
-Based on this, it is logical that the Czech authorities, since joining the EU in 2004, have steadily increased their contributions to ESA, reaching € 50 million per year by 2021.
+Based on this, it is logical that since the country’s accession to the EU in 2004, the Czech authorities have steadily increased their contributions to ESA, reaching € 50 million per year by 2021.

 ATC Space’s plant produces important components for the European Ariane rocket

 Czech companies are also increasingly involved in the European space industry, which now employs a quarter of a million people across the EU.
 There are now more than 60 companies in the country that are engaged in the production of products for spaceflight.
 For example, in Klatovy in western Bohemia, ATC Space manufactures key components for the European Ariane rocket.